 An individual will be tax resident in South Africa by applying the following tests:

 Firstly, you will never be tax resident in South Africa should you be tax resident, in terms of a double tax agreement entered between South Africa and a tax treaty partner, in the partner country.
 An example will be where you go and work in the United Kingdom and you become a full tax resident there while you do not have available accommodation in South Africa.
 The double tax treaty between South Africa and the United Kingdom will then determine that you are exclusively resident in the United Kingdom and the result is that you become non-resident for South African tax purposes.

-When you are not treaty resident in another country and you are not “ordinarily resident” in South Africa, it is still possible for you to be tax resident because of a days test.
+When you are not treaty resident in another country and you are not “ordinarily resident” in South Africa.
+It is still possible for you to be tax resident through a Physical presence days test.
 The test determines whether you are tax resident in South Africa for a particular year of assessment and has two legs:

-- You are resident if you are, measured over six tax years, present in South Africa for more than 91 days of each of these years; and
+- You are resident if you are, present in South Africa for more than 91 days in the current tax year; and

 Should the test be met you will be tax resident in South Africa for the sixth tax year.